-JFK Federal Building 475 Government Center Boston, MA 02203 800.669.4000
+JFK Federal Building 475 Government Center

+Boston, MA 02203 800.669.4000

-The EEOC prohibits employment discrimination based on race, color, religion, sex, age, disability, retaliation and national origin.
+The EEOC prohibits employment discrimination based on race, color, national origin, religion, shared ancestry, sex, age, disability and retaliation.
 The statute of limitations for filing a complaint is 300 days from the last date of discrimination.